Fossil: Index

 Index fossils (also known as guide fossils, indicator fossils or zone fossils) are fossils used to define and identify geologic periods (or faunal stages).
 They work on the premise that, although different sediments may look different depending on the conditions under which they were deposited, they may include the remains of the same species of fossil.
-The shorter the species' time range, the more precisely different sediments can be correlated, and so rapidly evolving species' fossils are particularly valuable.
+The shorter the species' time range, the more precisely different sediments can be correlated, and so rapidly evolving species' fossils are particularly useful as index fossils.
 The best index fossils are common, easy to identify at species level and have a broad distribution—otherwise the likelihood of finding and recognizing one in the two sediments is poor.

 Trace

-Trace fossils consist mainly of tracks and burrows, but also include coprolites (fossil feces) and marks left by feeding.
+Trace fossils are fossil records of biological activity by lifeforms but not the preserved remains of the organism itself.
+They consist mainly of tracks and burrows, but also include coprolites (fossil feces) and marks left by feeding.
 Trace fossils are particularly significant because they represent a data source that is not limited to animals with easily fossilized hard parts, and they reflect animal behaviours.
 Many traces date from significantly earlier than the body fossils of animals that are thought to have been capable of making them.
 Whilst exact assignment of trace fossils to their makers is generally impossible, traces may for example provide the earliest physical evidence of the appearance of moderately complex animals (comparable to earthworms).

 Coprolites are classified as trace fossils as opposed to body fossils, as they give evidence for the animal's behaviour (in this case, diet) rather than morphology.
 They were first described by William Buckland in 1829.
 Prior to this they were known as "fossil fir cones" and "bezoar stones."
 They serve a valuable purpose in paleontology because they provide direct evidence of the predation and diet of extinct organisms.
 Coprolites may range in size from a few millimetres to over 60 centimetres.